-Dbrand pokes the lawsuit bear again, releases 'creative reinterpretation' of Tears of the Kingdom OLED Switch
+dbrand pokes the lawsuit bear again, releases 'creative reinterpretation' of Tears of the Kingdom OLED Switch

 However, the Nintendo Switch has been out for six years now.
 The Legend of Zelda: Tears of the Kingdom launched this month, and with it came a unique, branded model of the OLED Switch.
 Granted, the OLED model has only been around for two years, so it may attract people who want to buy the new game and upgrade at the same time.
 Still, do you want to replace your perfectly usable Switch, and pay hundreds of dollars to do so, just for a slight aesthetic variation?

-The Dbrand skin is an impressive recreation of Nintendo’s official console, except for a few key differences.
+The dbrand skin is an impressive recreation of Nintendo’s official console with a few key differences.
 The most obvious one is the Eye of Providence (a symbol commonly associated with the Illuminati, among other conspiracy theories) in place of the Triforce.

 I can hardly blame them; that was just too easy.
 Besides, the Sheikah are the people who were chosen to protect the reincarnations of the goddess Hylia.
 Hylia is the one who was given the Triforce by the other god, and the Sheikah crest is a big eye with three triangles.
 At the risk of sounding like a conspiracy theorist, it was right there all along.